mat-lundin/matlundin/src/blogs/regex_tutorial.md

 ### Character Escapes

 Character escapes are how we tell our regular expression to look for a specific literal character.
 We indicate this by surrounding the literal character we want to match in backslashes ( `\\` ).
 In this example, we utilize a character escape here: `\/\`.
 This tells the regex that we want to look for literally the character `/`.

-## Author

-Mat Lundin worked in technology for ten years at multiple companies until 2021, when he enrolled in the Coding Bootcamp at the University of Texas, Austin.
-Please check out his [Github](https://github.com/mat-lundin)!